thehyve/podium/docs/technical-overview.md

 ### Gateway Frontend

+Gateway Frontend is a user-facing Angular application.
-Supported NodeJS version: 8.12.0+; supported Angular version: 4.4.7.
+Supported NodeJS version: 8.12.0+.
 Internationalization is supported, but only English translations are present.

 #### General Pages